Indians hold on to take series opener from Twins, 7-5

 The Twins actually entered the evening with a 3.89 ERA for their starters, sixth-best in the majors and one spot ahead of the Indians, but the longest-tenured member of the staff failed to hold up his end of the bargain.
 Gibson threw only 42 of his 85 pitches for strikes and took his first loss in 10 starts.
 One of the runs against him was unearned, thanks to his throwing error on a pickoff attempt that drifted wide of first base after a leadoff triple in the second inning by Yasiel Puig.

 Gibson walked three batters in the three-run fourth.
-Ramirez hit an RBI single, and Jason Kipnis — who is 15 for 36 with 14 RBIs in his career against Gibson — followed with a two-run double .
-After Gibson was pulled with one out in the fifth and the bases loaded, Ramirez pulled the first pitch from Zack Littell just inside the first-base line to push the lead to 6-2.
+Ramírez hit an RBI single, and Jason Kipnis — who is 15 for 36 with 14 RBIs in his career against Gibson — followed with a two-run double .
+After Gibson was pulled with one out in the fifth and the bases loaded, Ramírez pulled the first pitch from Zack Littell just inside the first-base line to push the lead to 6-2.

-The Indians didn’t visit here in April, May, June or July, a quirk of the schedule that only increased the anticipation for this matchup, with nine more games remaining between them.
-When the three-time defending division champion Indians started the season here on March 28, their lifeless lineup included five players not currently on the team.
-Now Ramirez is back in his two-time All-Star form, with an extra-base hit in each of his last seven games.
+“We’re in a little bit of a rut, just starting pitching wise,” Twins manager Rocco Baldelli said.

 TRAINER’S ROOM